 To effect positive change in this category, Ontario Pork is focusing on human resource training in partnership with the Ontario Pork Industry Council, including developing and distributing an HR manual.

 Participation in the industry's voluntary standards and initiatives

-Number of pork producers who have a valid and complete EFP.
+Number of pork producers who have a valid and complete Environment Farm Plan.

-Number of pork producers who have a valid and complete NMP or Nutrient Management Strategy (NMS).
+Number of pork producers who have a valid and complete Nutrition Management Plan or Strategy.